bvbohnen/X4_Customizer/Documentation.md

     * file_name
       - Optional, alternate name of a json file holding the Live_Editor generated patches file.
       - Default uses the name in Settings.

+***

+Map Transforms:

+  * Scale_Sector_Size

+    Change the size of the maps by moving contents (zones, etc.) closer together or futher apart.
+Note: this will require a new game to take effect, as positions become part of a save file.

+    * scaling_factor
+      - Float, how much to adjust distances by.